THE SP THEORY OF INTELLIGENCE

 - The SP system:

-- SP-neural: Information compression, multiple alignment, and the representation and processing of knowledge in the brain (PDF, accepted for publication in Frontiers of Psychology).
+- SP-neural: Information compression, multiple alignment, and the representation and processing of knowledge in the brain (PDF, J G Wolff, Frontiers in Psychology, 7, 1584, 2016).

 - Benefits and applications:

 - Autonomous robots: Autonomous robots and the SP theory of intelligence (PDF, IEEE Access, 2, 1629-1651, 2014, bit.ly/18DxU5K).
 See also Awards for IEEE Access.

 - Vision: Application of the SP theory of intelligence to the understanding of natural vision and the development of computer vision (PDF, J G Wolff, SpringerPlus, 3, 552, 2014).

 - Intelligent databases: Towards an intelligent database system founded on the SP theory of computing and cognition (PDF, J G Wolff, Data & Knowledge Engineering, 60, 596-624, 2007).
 A revised version of this paper is to appear as "Towards a NoSQL database system with intelligence founded on the SP theory of intelligence" in NoSQL: database for storage and retrieval of data in cloud, G. C. Deka (Ed.), Abingdon: Taylor & Francis.

 - Medical diagnosis: Medical diagnosis as pattern recognition in a framework of information compression by multiple alignment, unification and search (PDF, J G Wolff, Decision Support Systems, 42, 608-625, 2006).